tqtezos/stablecoin/docs/specification.md

 4. `mint` and `burn` entrypoints take lists of pairs/amounts respectively.
 They follow FA2 style where most entrypoints operate on lists.
 In CENTRE they take a single item (a pair or an amount).
+5. `configure_minter` takes an additional argument – current minting allowance – to prevent front-running attacks.
-5. TODO: whitelisting and blacklisting.
+6. TODO: whitelisting and blacklisting.

 # Ledger